JECR147/MomosBot4000.github.io/docs/index.md

 ## MomosBot4000

-You can use the [editor on GitHub](https://discord.com/api/oauth2/authorize?client_id=930529820310372372&permissions=8&scope=bot%20applications.commands) to maintain and preview the content for your website in Markdown files.
+You can use the [Bot](https://discord.com/api/oauth2/authorize?client_id=930529820310372372&permissions=8&scope=bot%20applications.commands) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### TÉRMINOS DE SERVICIO
 # Contenido: